 I didn’t even realize it back then because it was pretty hectic a lot of times but those were truly the best days of my whole life.
-My boys are all big and grown up now, in their 20’s, but I would go back to those days in a heartbeat if I could.
+My boys are all big and grown up now, but I would go back to those days in a heartbeat if I could.

 What I would say to young moms who are experiencing all the craziness of little ones running around — trying to stay calm and sane amid all the noise and messiness and chaos — cherish every single moment.
 They are truly the best of times; they are fleeting; and they will become the most precious memories in the mere blink of an eye.